yuansuny/yuansuny.github.io/_pages/about.md

 * Our paper *Revisiting Probability Distribution Assumptions for Information Theoretic Feature Selection* has been accepted for presenting at AAAI 2020 (acceptance rate 20.6%).
 * Our paper *An Improved Merge Search Algorithm for the Constrained Pit Problem in Open-pit Mining* has been accepted as a full paper for presenting at GECCO 2019.
 * Our paper *Decomposition for Large-scale Optimization Problems with Overlapping Components* has been accepted for presenting at IEEE CEC 2019.
 This paper won the 2019 Competition on Large-Scale Global Optimization.
-* I have received the *Chinese Government Award for Outstanding Self-Financed Student Study Abroad* for my Ph.D work in May 2019.

 Teaching